Mat Mania: Legacy

 Mania Challenge is an updated version of Mat Mania released in 1986, a year after the original.
-It adds a two-player competitive mode.
-The first player takes control of the main character from the original game, now named Dynamite Tommy, while the second player controls a new character named Hurricane Joe, who plays identically to Tommy.
+It adds a two-player competitive mode, where the first player takes control of the main character from the original game, now named Dynamite Tommy, while the second player controls a new character named Hurricane Joe, who plays identically to Tommy.
 Mania Challenge also adds several countering techniques to the player's move set from Mat Mania such as countering a headlock with an atomic drop or a suplex, or throwing drop kicks.
 However, the character roster was reduced to only three opponents in the single player mode: the Insane Warrior, the Golden Hulk and the other player character controlled by the computer (Dynamite Tommy or Hurricane Joe), repeating those three opponents in subsequent loops.

+Mat Mania was released for the PlayStation 4 in March 2015 and Nintendo Switch in December 2019 by Hamster Corporation under their Arcade Archives label under the name of Mat Mania Exciting Hour.